berndporr/alphabot/README.md

 ![alt tag](testIO.png)

-`testIO` is a simple test program which displays the different senor readings and you can test the motors.
-It also shows how the callback is used to display the sensor readings.
+`testIO` is a simple test program which displays the battery voltage and you can test the motors.
+It also shows how the callback is used to display the battery voltage.

 `testMotor` ramps up the motor speed and back again.